sadasystems/gke-multiarch-guide/README.md

 We need something to run on our cluster, so let's build a demo app and push it to a repo.

-First we'll need somewhere to host our image, so let's create a new Artifact Repository.
+First we'll need somewhere to host our container image, so let's create a new [Artifact Repository](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images).

 ```bash
 # Create a Docker Artifact Repository in multiple redundant US regions.